Small Special Education Programs Caucus (SSEPC)

 To join the Small Special Education Caucus (SSEPC), members must meet the following qualifications:

 - Be a faculty member of Public/Private Institute of Higher Education:

 - Involved with preparation of undergraduate and/or graduate (excluding doctoral candidates); or

-Interested in becoming involved in a SSEPC sponsored event like SSEPC Symposium, Shares, or another PD opportunity, please email Adam Moore (email@example.com) so he can connect you to the right leader.
+Interested in becoming involved in a SSEPC sponsored event like SSEPC Symposium, Shares, or another PD opportunity, please email Jennifer Walker (email@example.com) so she can connect you to the right leader.